Development evaluation

 The discretionary government transfers are meant to support international initiatives aiming to enhance the role of evaluation in decision-making and developing evaluation capacity of evaluation functions and evaluators in the global south as well as organizations and networks that support related activities.

-There are no specific deadlines for applications, and transfers may be granted throughout the year within the available appropriations.
+There are no specific deadlines for applications, and grants may be awarded throughout the year within the available appropriations.

 Applications are assessed and funding is granted on the basis of how significant the project's impact is estimated to be and how suitable the activity in question is seen to be for Finland's development policy goals.